Fire-Biscuit/Project-Agile-Develpment-project-hva-Technische-Informatica-semester-2/README.md

 The state of the card is guessed by the user, the card is than scanned.
 The robot checks if the card is correct.
 Adds or subtracts points.

-(put PLANT-UML picture of the project here Mike)

 <a name="Ci"></a>